blokks/legacy-docs/docs outline.md

 }
 ```

+You can configure your `animation` by setting its sub-properties.
+This lets you tweak the timing, duration, and other details of how the animation sequence should progress.
+[Read more about animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations).

 **!!!!!!!!!!!
 FILPMJE OVER ANIMATIES AANPASSEN!!!!!!**

 ### Animating other elements
-Modals and alerts are the only components which are presented with an animation.
-But this doesn’t mean that you are limited to those.
+Modals and alerts are currently the only components which are presented with an animation.
+But this doesn’t mean that you are limited to those components.

-Matter of fact, [Embassy of Dutch Creativity](https://blokks.co/schedules/embassy-of-dutch-creativity) spiced up their schedule all kinds of animations.
+Matter of fact, [Embassy of Dutch Creativity](https://blokks.co/schedules/embassy-of-dutch-creativity) spiced up their schedule with all kinds of animations.

-So let oneself go.
+So let yourself go.

 **See also**
 - [Using CSS animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations)